 In the required classroom portion of the program, participants focus on mental strength, nutrition, resilience, goal setting and finances.
 Also included in the course is a cooking class where Soldiers learn to prepare basic recipes using healthy ingredients, and a trip to the grocery store where Soldiers learn to interpret nutrition fact labels and become familiar with the costs of healthy foods.

-SFC Cunningham said, collectively, the 31 Soldiers who participated in the first course held in Kansas lost 136.5 pounds and averaged a 3 percent decrease in body fat.
+course held in Kansas lost 136.5 pounds and averaged a 3 percent decrease in body fat.
 They also increased their cumulative APFT scores by an average of 40 points per person.